SMPTE/ST-2138-10/README.md

 ### The Need for More Seamless Multi-Vendor Integration
 The number of devices, products, and services from a wide array of vendors can be daunting, particularly with the move to microservices.
 Media companies need technologies to simply work together.

-### Security Emerging as a Priority
+### Security as a Priority
 The need to secure environments and the connections between products and services in a standardized manner is a must.
-ST 2138-10 prioritizes the security of the transport between each device.
+ST 2138-10 defines a self-describing device model that incorporates an access control mechanism designed to scale across multiple devices from multiple vendors.